TeamMacLean/small_genomes_SNPs/Results/Results-28:01.md

 ![Image](https://github.com/pilarcormo/small_genomes_SNPs/blob/master/Results/Rplots-30Mb-1500%20contigs-centre.png?raw=true)

-####What happens if the mutation is at the beginning or the end of the model genome?
+####What happens if the mutation is not located in the centre of the model genome?

 <table>